Reviewing The Last Will And Testament

 Before any transfer of property takes place, a court must be presented with the Last Will and Testament of the decedent.
 It is important for the family, other beneficiaries and the executor named in the Will to understand the decedent’s wishes as they can often deviate from each might have expected.

-At Field Law, we recommend meeting with one of our succession attorneys within three months of the passing of the decedent.
+At Field Law, we recommend meeting with our successions attorney within three months of the passing of the decedent.
 Sooner if there is a need to quickly access funds or there is a business that must continue to run.

 Estate administration is recommended when the decedent has certain affairs that will take time to conclude, such as owning a small business, settling a property damage claim on their home, needing to prepare and file an income tax return, or when assets and liabilities are unclear.